-Sleep and airway related orthodontics in children has become an area of great study over the past several years.
+Sleep and airway-related orthodontics in children has become an area of great study over the past several years.
 We now know that children who snore or sleep with their mouths open on a regular basis tend to have an upper airway constriction.
-We also know that bed-wetting, ADD, ADHD, disruptive behavior along with sensory processing disorder are all associated with sleep disruptions and sleep-disordered breathing.
+We also know that bed-wetting, ADD, ADHD, disruptive behavior along sensory processing disorder are all associated with sleep disruptions and sleep-disordered breathing.

 Next week, we’ll discuss how orthodontic treatment can affect positive change for the child with sleep-disordered breathing.